Smoothing Slot Attention Iterations and Recurrences: Conclusion

 \section{Conclusion}

-In this work, we propose a novel method SmoothSA, which addresses the query cold-start issue in SA iterations on the image or video's first frame, and transform homogeneity issue in SA recurrences across video's first and non-first frames.
+In this work, we propose a novel method SmoothSA, which addresses the query cold-start issue in SA iterations on image or video's first frame, and transform homogeneity issue in SA recurrences across video's first and non-first frames.
 We introduce two techniques, query preheating and transform differentiating, to address these two issues.
-With our SmoothSA, OCL models on image and videos achieve new state-of-the-art performance on object discovery, which also benefits downstream tasks including object recognition and visual question answering.
+Our SmoothSA achieves new state-of-the-art performance on object discovery, and also benefits downstream tasks including object recognition and visual question answering.

-\textbf{Limitations}.
-In object-centric learning, the number slots has always to be predefined, often mismatching with the real number of object in a specific image or video sample.
-This can lead to under-segmentation and over-segmentation.
-Our method does no help to such critical issue.
+\textbf{Limitations and future works}.
+Intuitively our method has two possible limitations.
+For query preheating, if the aggregated slots are bad then the preheated queries are bad and in turn the slots can be even worse; For transform differentiating, we empirically use three and one iterations, instead of automatically, which may not fit all cases.
+Determining when these two limitations are prominent and how to overcome them are left for future works.